Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### A company has multiple Amazon S3 buckets encrypted with customer-managed CMKs Due to regulatory requirements the keys must be rotated every year.
 The company's Security Engineer has enabled automatic key rotation for the CMKs; however the company wants to verity that the rotation has occurred.
 What should the Security Engineer do to accomplish this?

-- [x] Filter IAM CloudTrail logs for KeyRotaton events.
+- [x] Filter AWS CloudTrail logs for KeyRotaton events.
 - [ ] Monitor Amazon CloudWatch Events for any AWS KMS CMK rotation events.
 - [ ] Using the IAM CLI run the IAM kms gel-key-relation-status operation with the –key-id parameter to check the CMK rotation date.
-- [ ] Use Amazon Athena to query IAM CloudTrail logs saved in an S3 bucket to filter Generate New Key events.
+- [ ] Use Amazon Athena to query AWS CloudTrail logs saved in an S3 bucket to filter Generate New Key events.

 ### A company has implemented IAM WAF and Amazon CloudFront for an application.
 The application runs on Amazon EC2 instances that are part of an Auto Scaling group.
 The Auto Scaling group is behind an Application Load Balancer (ALB).
 The IAM WAF web ACL uses an IAM Managed Rules rule group and is associated with the CloudFront distribution.
 CloudFront receives the request from IAM WAF and then uses the ALB as the distribution's origin.
 During a security review, a security engineer discovers that the infrastructure is susceptible to a large, layer 7 DDoS attack.
 How can the security engineer improve the security at the edge of the solution to defend against this type of attack?